 The decision framework I use maps three variables: company scale (measured by transaction volume and entity complexity), regulatory footprint (number of jurisdictions and reporting frameworks), and available implementation capacity (internal and external).
 Companies with high scores on all three variables are SAP candidates.
 Companies with lower scores on any of the three are likely better served by NetSuite, at least until they reach the scale where SAP's capabilities justify its complexity and cost.

-One final consideration that often gets overlooked: where is your finance talent?
-A CFO who built her career on SAP will be more effective on SAP.
+One consideration that often gets overlooked: where is your finance talent?
+A CFO who built his career on SAP will be more effective on SAP.
 A Controller who has spent ten years in NetSuite will find the first year on SAP genuinely disorienting.
-Platform familiarity is a real productivity factor in the first 12-18 months post-implementation, and it's worth factoring into the decision.
+Platform familiarity is a real productivity factor in the first twelve to eighteen months post-implementation, and it is worth factoring into the decision alongside capability and cost.